-For the year ended December 31, 2023, we earned 16% of our total revenues from our international operations.
+For the year ended December 31, 2024, we earned 15% of our total revenues from our international operations.
 We intend to continue to grow our non-U.S. business, and this growth is important to our overall success.
 In addition, many of our clients are non-U.S. entities seeking to enter into transactions involving U.S. businesses.
-Our international operations carry special financial, business, regulatory and reputational risks, which could include the following: greater difficulties in managing and staffing foreign operations; language and cultural differences; fluctuations in foreign currency exchange rates that could adversely affect our results; unexpected and costly changes in trading policies, regulatory requirements, tariffs and other barriers; sanctions; restrictions on travel; longer transaction cycles; higher operating costs; local labor conditions and regulations; adverse consequences or restrictions on the repatriation of earnings; potentially adverse tax consequences, such as trapped foreign losses; economic and geopolitical uncertainty; and military conflicts or other catastrophic events that reduce business activity; and disasters or other business continuity threats, such as pandemics, other man-made or natural disasters, or disruptions involving communications and information systems or other services.
+Our international operations carry special financial, business, regulatory and reputational risks, which could include the following: greater difficulties in managing and staffing foreign operations; language and cultural differences; reliance on third-party service providers; fluctuations in foreign currency exchange rates that could adversely affect our results; unexpected and costly changes in trading policies, regulatory requirements, tariffs and other barriers; sanctions; restrictions on travel; longer transaction cycles; higher operating costs; local labor conditions and regulations; adverse consequences or restrictions on the repatriation of earnings; potentially adverse tax consequences, such as trapped foreign losses; economic and geopolitical uncertainty; and military conflicts or other catastrophic events that reduce business activity; and disasters or other business continuity threats, such as pandemics, other man-made or natural disasters, or disruptions involving communications and information systems or other services.